 For Immediate Release

 Young Adult Library Services Association (YALSA)

-CHICAGO — The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), is seeking program proposals and paper presentations for its 2015 Young Adult Services Symposium, Bringing it All Together: Connecting Libraries, Teens & Communities, to be held Nov.
-6-8, 2015, in Portland, Ore.
+CHICAGO — The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), is seeking program proposals and paper presentations for its 2017 Young Adult Services Symposium.
+The theme of the symposium is “Libraries: Helping All Teens Build a Better Future,” and is to be held Nov.
+3-5, 2017, in Louisville, Kentucky.

-Now held annually, the Symposium has also expanded its focus.
-Programs will cover the entire spectrum of topics related to providing services for and with young adults, including readers’ advisory and maintaining young adult literature collections.
-YALSA is seeking proposals in the following categories:
+Now as an annual event with an expanded focus, programs at the symposium will cover the entire spectrum of topics related to providing services for and with young adults.
+YALSA is seeking proposals that highlight best or emerging practices for libraries of all sizes and capacities in the following categories:

 - Youth Participation

 Interested parties are invited to propose 90-minute programs centering on the theme, as well as paper presentations offering new, unpublished research relating to the theme via the program proposal or paper presentation online forms found on the symposium site.

 Proposals for programs and paper presentations must be completed online by February 1, 2017 and are open to everyone.
 Applicants will be notified of their proposals’ status the week of March 15, 2017.

 The mission of the Young Adult Library Services Association (YALSA) is to support library staff in alleviating the challenges teens face, and in putting all teens ‒ especially those with the greatest needs ‒ on the path to successful and fulfilling lives.
 For more information about YALSA or to access national guidelines and other resources go to www.ala.org/yalsa, or contact the YALSA office by phone, (800) 545-2433, ext.
 4390; or e-mail: email@example.com.